 The most important thing that we’re really looking for from a monitor is that quality of its overall display.
 This monitor provides total clarity and you’ll easily be able to see fine text and anything else you need to on this monitor.
 It’s a big jump up in quality in comparison to using a 1080p monitor.

 You can connect your Macbook to this device with either a HDMI cable (it has 2 HDMI ports) or via displayport connection too.
-For it’s price which is pretty reasonable when you consider all it has to offer, it’s the best 4k monitor that you can currently buy.
+For its price which is pretty reasonable when you consider all it has to offer, it’s one of the better 4K monitors that you can currently buy.

 Pros